History of Germany during World War I: Economy

 Conditions deteriorated rapidly on the home front, with severe food shortages reported in all urban areas.
-The causes involved the transfer of so many farmers and food workers into the military, combined with the overburdened railroad system, shortages of coal, and the British blockade that cut off imports from abroad.
-The winter of 1916-1917 was known as the "turnip winter," because that hardly-edible vegetable, usually fed to livestock, was used by people as a substitute for potatoes and meat, which were increasingly scarce.
+The causes involved the transfer of so many farmers and food workers into the military, combined with the overburdened railroad system, shortages of coal, and the British blockade, which cut off imports from abroad.
+The winter of 1916–1917 was known as the "turnip winter," because that hardly-edible vegetable, usually fed to livestock, was used by people as a substitute for potatoes and meat, which were increasingly scarce.
 Thousands of soup kitchens were opened to feed the hungry people, who grumbled that the farmers were keeping the food for themselves.
 Even the army had to cut the rations for soldiers.
 Morale of both civilians and soldiers continued to sink.

 The drafting of miners reduced the main energy source, coal.
-The textile factories produced Army uniforms, and warm clothing for civilians ran short.
+The textile factories produced army uniforms, and warm clothing for civilians ran short.
 The device of using ersatz materials, such as paper and cardboard for cloth and leather proved unsatisfactory.
 Soap was in short supply, as was hot water.
-All the cities reduced tram services, cut back on street lighting, and closed down theaters and cabarets.
+All cities reduced tram services, cut back on street lighting, and closed down theaters and cabarets.